 - Restaurant Martin Wishart: (0131-553-3557 www.restaurantmartinwishart.co.uk) - certainly one of the most talked about restaurants in town, mainly due to its Michelin star rating, and as such its reputation as a sublime dining experience.
 Located in Leith on the Shore- bookings always necessary!

-- Victoria Bar/Sofi’s/Joseph Pearce - these three lovely bars are Swedish owned the (hint is in the décor with bar snack options to match!).
-The Victoria is located a little way down Leith Walk on the other side from Pilrig Street, Sofi’s is on Henderson Street just next to the shore in Leith, Joseph Pearce- on the corner of Elm Row at the top of Leith Walk.
-All have a very mixed local crowd and a lovely quirky ‘shabby-chic’ atmosphere.
+- Victoria Bar/Joseph Pearce - these lovely bars are Swedish owned the (hint is in the décor with bar snack options to match!).
+The Victoria is located a little way down Leith Walk on the other side from Pilrig Street, Joseph Pearce- on the corner of Elm Row at the top of Leith Walk.
+Both have a very mixed local crowd and a lovely quirky ‘shabby-chic’ atmosphere.

 - The Flying Fox- half way up Leith Walk, nice mixed crowd, funky interior which spills onto the pavement on nicer days, good pub food from a small open kitchen.

 - The Ox- at the bottom of Broughton Street, this is great for just a drink butis fast making a name for itself for great gastro-pub food.

 - The Barony Bar– on Broughton street, half way down on the right hand side.
 This is a very traditional Edinburgh bar with a mixed age local crowd.
-Worth a visit- especially for a taste of their pies!
+Worth a visit- especially for a taste of their pies and real ales!

 - Woodland Creatures- a wonderfully quirky/kitch bar with a mixed youngish arty crowd.
 Just opposite the Victoria Bar/Origano about half way down Leith Walk in an area that’s fast becoming a funky local enclave.